hyperbudget/statement-downloader/README.md

 No!

 ## CAVEATS
-* Your bank password will be saved in your terminal history in plan text
+* Your bank username will be saved in your terminal history in plan text.
+And your password is given from stdin...
-    * I want some way of storing it in an encrypted configuration file though... or maybe even integrate with something like 1Password?
+    * I want some way of storing it in an encrypted configuration file though...
 * It starts a chrome session
     * It should be relatively easy to hide it inside an Xvfb though.